cedricleroy/pyungo/docs/source/gettingstarted.rst

 the sequence at which the functions have to be run per their inputs / outputs.
 In this case, it will be function 3 then 1 and finally 2.

-The ordered ``Graph`` is run with calculate, with the given data.
+The ordered :class:`~pyungo.core.Graph` is run with calculate, with the given data.
 It returns the output of the last function being run (``e``), but all intermediate results are also available in the graph instance.

 The result will be `(a + b) / 10 - a = -1.5`